Alterrell Interactive Fast Food Fast Food's Hidden Sodium Tax

 Where costs are headed

-The American Heart Association projects that cardiovascular risk factor healthcare costs will triple by 2050 — from $400 billion to $1.3 trillion annually — if current trends continue.
+The American Heart Association projects that cardiovascular risk factor healthcare costs will triple by 2050 from $400 billion to $1.3 trillion annually if current trends continue.
 Hypertension is the primary driver.
+About 1 in every 8 healthcare dollars is spent on cardiovascular disease.
+That ratio doesn't change unless the underlying exposure including the sodium load, the food access gap, and the advertising skew changes first.

 $400B